Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_naive.md

 ## The Unity Side

-1. If you have not already cloned or downloaded this repository, do so now, and follow the steps in [Part 1](1_urdf.md) to set up the Unity project, and [Part 2](2_ros_tcp.md) to integrate ROS with Unity.
+1. If you have not already completed the steps in [Part 1](1_urdf.md) to set up the Unity project, and [Part 2](2_ros_tcp.md) to integrate ROS with Unity, do so now.

 1. If the current Unity project is not already open, select and open it from the Unity Hub.

-1. Note the `Assets/Scripts/TrajectoryPlanner.cs` script.
+    Note the `Assets/Scripts/TrajectoryPlanner.cs` script.
 This is where all of the logic to invoke a motion planning service lives, as well as the logic to control the gripper end effector tool.

     The UI button `OnClick` callback will be reassigned later in this tutorial to the following function, `PublishJoints`, as defined: